 - Audrius Menkis.
 “Root associated fungi of conifer seedlings and their role in afforestation of agricultural land”.
 Thesis No. 2005:106

 - Natalija Arhipova.
 “Heart rot of spruce and alder in forests of Latvia: impact and possibilities for silvicultural control”.
 Thesis No. 2012:49

 - Remigijus Bakys.
 “Dieback of Fraxinus excelsior in Baltic Sea region: associated fungi, their pathogenicity and implications for forestry”.
 Thesis No. 2013:10

-(assistant supervisor of six other PhD students, all defended)
+(assistant supervisor of six other PhD students)